jhudsl/tidyversecourse/docs/05-prediction.md

 There are four classes of question that we will focus on:

-1. <u>Descriptive</u>: The goal of descriptive data science questions is to understand the components of a data set, describe what they are, and explain that description to others who might want to understand the data.
+1. <u>Descriptive</u>: The goal of descriptive data science questions is to understand the components of a dataset, describe what they are, and explain that description to others who might want to understand the data.
 This is the simplest type of data analysis.

-2. <u>Exploratory</u>: The goal of exploratory data science questions is to find unknown relationships between the different variables you have measured in your data set.
+2. <u>Exploratory</u>: The goal of exploratory data science questions is to find unknown relationships between the different variables you have measured in your dataset.
 Exploratory analysis is open ended and designed to find expected or unexpected relationships between different measurements.
 We have already seen how plotting the data can be very helpful to get a general understanding about how variables relate to one another.

 3. <u>Inferential</u>: The goal of inferential data science questions is to is to use a small sample of data to say something about what would happen if we collected more data.
 Inferential questions come up because we want to understand the relationships between different variables but it is too expensive or difficult to collect data on every person or object.